molily/molily.de/_posts/2017-11-25-robust-javascript.md

   .then(function(response) { /* … */ }, function(error) { /* … */ });
 ```

-[JSON](https://caniuse.com/#feat=json) is available in 97.8% of the browsers, [localStorage](https://caniuse.com/#feat=namevalue-storage) in 95.17%, [Promise](https://caniuse.com/#feat=promises) in 89.13%, [fetch](https://caniuse.com/#feat=fetch) in 78.41%.
+[JSON](https://caniuse.com/#feat=json) is available in 98.14% of the browsers, [localStorage](https://caniuse.com/#feat=namevalue-storage) in 95.31%, [Promise](https://caniuse.com/#feat=promises) in 89.04%, [fetch](https://caniuse.com/#feat=fetch) in 77.81%.

-We can avoid such careless use of APIs by using <strong>feature detection</strong>.
+We can avoid such careless use of APIs by using *feature detection*.
 In particular, we need to check for the names we intent to use.

 Writing good feature checks requires thorough knowledge of the API being used.
-We’ll go into details later in its own chapter (see below), but here’s how we can guard the API uses above:
+We’ll go into details later in its own chapter (see below).
+Here’s how we can guard the API uses above:

 ```js
 if (typeof JSON === 'object' && typeof JSON.parse === 'function') {